 Once you have decided which platforms to use, it’s time to set up your campaign pages.
 While you may already have personal pages on these social media sites, it’s important that you set up new pages that are dedicated just to your political campaign.
 This will ensure you’re not mixing your personal pages with your political campaign’s official page.

 When setting up your pages, make sure that they are set as public.
-While your personal pages may be private, your political campaign pages should be public so that anyone can find and interact with them.
+While your personal pages may be private, your political campaign pages should be public so that anyone can find them and interact.

 Be sure to add in links to your other social media platforms and your campaign website.
 Add in your official campaign email address, phone number, address, and any other pertinent information so people can get in touch with you if they’d like.